 JX series steam traps can be installed on various types of equipment that uses steam as a heat source.
-The series covers a wide range of condensate loads, from the 100’s of kg/h to several 10’s of tons of kg/h, making this TLV's most widely used series of steam traps.
+The series covers a wide range of condensate loads, from the 100’s of kg/h to several 10’s of tons/h, making this TLV's most widely used series of steam traps.

 In addition to offering compact size, continuous discharge of condensate, and large condensate discharge capacities, these steam traps are equipped with an X-element air-vent that provides a powerful automatic blow-out function.
 All these qualities gathered in one trap make the JX series ideal for steam-using equipment.

 - Shorter start-up time with X-element

 - Ideal for condensate recovery

 Necessary Features of Steam Traps for Process Use

 Reduced start-up time

 When the X-element is cold, it opens the air vent valve a full 3.5 mm, rapidly discharging initial air 3.7 times more rapidly than the former integral bimetal air vent included in the J3N.
 Equipment start-up time is also shortened through the rapid discharge of hot air up to approx. 6°C below saturation temperature, something previously not possible.

 The Free Float® adjusts the valve opening in response to the amount of condensate flow and continuously discharges condensate, preventing any accumulation of condensate inside the equipment.
 The X-element reacts with great sensitivity to hot air entrained during operation, and discharges it rapidly.
 These synergistic effects result in maximized heating efficiency.